maldoinc/wireup/docs/pages/parameters.md

 In addition to service objects, the container also holds configuration, called parameters.

-Parameters are stored as a flat key-value store.
-They are able to retrieved at a later time by services when being constructed.
-They serve as configuration for services.
 Think of a database url or environment name.

 !!! warning